MUSEUM SALUTES APPLE DESIGN CHIEF WITH LIFETIME ACHIEVEMENT AWARD AND DINNER

 Jonathan Ive is the 15th Bay Area Treasure Award honoree.
 Previous recipients include filmmaker George Lucas; media artist Jim Campbell; painters Robert Bechtle, Nathan Oliveira, Wayne Thiebaud, and William T. Wiley; sculptors Manuel Neri, Richard Serra, and Mark di Suvero; sound artist Bill Fontana; industrial designer Sara Little Turnbull; landscape architect Lawrence Halprin; and photographers Ruth Bernhard and Larry Sultan.

-Nominees from museum leadership across the organization are considered for the award each year; the final decision is made by SFMOMA’s director.
-Proceeds from the event support SFMOMA’s exhibitions and enable the museum to serve more than 60,000 students, teachers, and families annually through diverse education programs.
+Award nominees from museum leadership across the organization are considered for the award each year; the final decision is made by SFMOMA’s director.
+Proceeds from the annual event support SFMOMA’s education and exhibition programming.

 Modern Art Council President: Candace Cavanaugh

-More To reserve tickets or for more information, contact the Modern Art Council at 415.357.4125 or firstname.lastname@example.org.
+More: To reserve tickets or for more information, contact the Modern Art Council at 415.357.4125 or

 San Francisco Museum of Modern Art